-Uber drivers help end scam targeting hundreds of grandparents, U.S. Attorney says
+Uber drivers help end scam targeting hundreds of grandparents, U.S. attorney says

 U.S. Attorney for Massachusetts Leah Foley said the investigation got underway when Uber, whose drivers appeared to have been unknowing participants, flagged the scam to the FBI.

-Foley announced the charges during a news briefing Tuesday at Moakley Federal Courthouse in Boston.
+Foley announced the charges during a news conference Tuesday at the Moakley Federal Courthouse in Boston.
 Two people remain at large in the Dominican Republic, where the scam was allegedly based, and two are at large in the United States, Foley said.

 "Their goal was to trick our grandparents, parents, neighbors and friends into handing over their life savings under false pretenses.
 And they succeeded in stealing millions," Foley said.